Christmas in Jordan: A Personal Journey of Joy and Traditions

 The holiday celebrations always excited me.

-The large masses with all the special prayers meant something.
-And every December, without fail, I was always overcome with this feeling that nowhere else in the world could make me feel this good in those moments.
-Jordan is a predominantly Muslim country, but Catholics are always respected for practicing and celebrating with no restrictions!
+The large masses and all the special prayers meant something.
+Every December, without fail, I was overcome with the feeling that nowhere else in the world could make me feel this good in those moments.
+Jordan is a predominantly Muslim country, but Catholics are always respected for practicing and celebrating without restrictions!

 Did you know that Santa Didn’t Have a Sleigh In Jordan?